postman721/Cyberpunk-Dark-Volume-OSD-On-Screen-Display/README.md

 ### Running the Volume OSD via .xinitrc or .config/openbox/autostart

-Once installed, launch the OSD:
+Once installed, launch the OSD (test it):

 ```python
 chmod +x osd.py
 python3 osd.py
 ```
 This approach gives you ALT keys and standard volume keys of keyboard, since the program is able to attach directly into tty.
+If all works add **osd &** to .xinitrc or .config/openbox/autostart file or equivalent.

 ### Systemd enabled service automation with:
 ``` python3 systemd.py```